 Take a 12- to 15-inch cutting of a mature branch with gray bark.
 Remove all the leaves and set the cutting aside for three to five days.
 Wet the end of the cutting, swirl it in rooting compound and insert it 3 to 5 inches deep in moist potting soil.
 Place it in bright shade and do not water until new leaves appear in five to six weeks.

 Safety and the Plumeria

 Before working with plumeria, whether pruning, taking cuttings or repotting, put on gloves, long sleeves and safety goggles.
 The milky sap can irritate the eyes, and sensitive individuals may have a skin reaction.
-In addition, sterilize your cutting tool by dipping the blades in rubbing alcohol or Lysol.
+In addition, sterilize your cutting tool by dipping the blades in rubbing alcohol.
 You can also use a rag dipped in the sterilizing solution to wipe your pruners between cuts.
 Keep all parts of the plumeria, fertilizers, cutting tools and sterilizing solutions out of the reach of children and pets.